Elsa Klensch: Career as a journalist

 Klensch began her career in 1958 at the Sydney Daily Telegraph while studying journalism at Sydney University.

 With the byline Elsa Barker (she adopted Barker as her professional name because Aeschbacher was difficult for people to pronounce, spell, or remember), she also reported for the London Star and the London Sunday Express.

 By 1961, she had returned to Sydney and for the home journey accepted the position of press officer for the S/S Canberra's maiden voyage with Pacific ports of call.

 Subsequently, she was a regional editor for the Australian Broadcasting's TV Weekly, where she raised circulation and advertising with promotion and livelier editorial content, setting the pattern for a successful national campaign for the magazine which earned her praise for "splendid work and exceptional efforts."

-From 1963-64, she was a public relations officer for the Australian administration of Papua and New Guinea, editing a fortnightly newspaper and running a news service.
+From 1963 to 1964, she was a public relations officer for the Australian administration of Papua and New Guinea, editing a fortnightly newspaper and running a news service.

 In 1966, she moved to Hong Kong as editor and Publications Section Chief for the Hong Kong Trade Development Council, responsible for a trade-promotion magazine, as well as organizing and promoting fashion shows and international trade fairs.
-That same year, she retired from her Hong Kong assignments in order to marry Charles Klensch in Saigon and move to New York where, from 1966-72, she reported for Fairchild Publications.
+That same year, she retired from her Hong Kong assignments in order to marry Charles Klensch in Saigon and move to New York where, from 1966 to 1972, she reported for Fairchild Publications.
 Her last assignment there was as a senior market editor at Women's Wear Daily.

 In 1973, she moved to Vogue as a senior fashion editor and writer.
 In March 1976, she became the senior fashion editor at Harper's Bazaar, and then served as fashion editor of The New York Post.

 Her first television assignment was in 1978, when she reported for WPIX in New York City.

 During the 1978 New York City newspaper strike, local TV stations brought in newspaper columnists to give reports that would not be appearing in print.

 She appeared on WCBS, and in a coup, persuaded Yves Saint Laurent (who hated being on TV and usually refused requests) to appear with her as a personal favor.

 From April 1980 through January 2000, Elsa was host and producer of CNN's Style With Elsa Klensch.